Climbing Asparagus Fern

 About Climbing Asparagus Fern

-Climbing Asparagus Fern is a super rare houseplant 🌿 that needs regular watering to thrive.
+Climbing Asparagus Fern is a relatively rare houseplant 🌿 that needs regular watering to thrive.
 They do best in abundant sunlight ☀ and should be less than 3 feet from a window.

 Climbing Asparagus Fern likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.